 Junior Daughters of the King (JDOK) is an international religious order for young girls, ages seven through 21, who strive to fulfill their baptismal covenant through prayer, service and evangelism, and help strengthen the spiritual life of the parish.
-The Junior Daughters meet the third Sunday of each month at 12:00 noon.
+The Junior Daughters meet the third Sunday of each month.

 Lords of the Streets

 Lord of the Streets (LOTS) is an outreach organization of the Diocese of Texas that provides for the spiritual, emotional, physical and social needs of the homeless.
 Volunteers participate in cooking and serving breakfast and providing sack lunches to those in need.
 Our congregation serves one Sunday every quarter, meeting at the church at 5:15 a.m. to carpool downtown.

 Volunteers adopt a section of the prayer garden and weed, trim, and fertilize that section as needed.